christinasaidy/inMind_Final_Project/README.md

 ![Alt text](https://github.com/christinasaidy/inMind_Final_Project/blob/new_start/assets/Screenshot%20(71).png)
 ![Alt text](https://github.com/christinasaidy/inMind_Final_Project/blob/new_start/assets/Screenshot%20(64).png)

+Upon implementing the post endpoint, some environment variables stopped being loaded correctly, hence why some of the tokens are directly passes to the models.

 # UI
  This Gradio allows for uploading images, asnwering receipt questions or Lebanon related questions, and chatting with the model.

  ![Alt text](https://github.com/christinasaidy/inMind_Final_Project/blob/new_start/assets/Screenshot%20(61).png)

+This gradio ui takes images and stores them on a google cloud bucket.
+An unsigned url is genrated and passed to the OCR agent

 # How to Run The Project